-Corvus is the 70th largest of the 88 constellations, and consists of 4 main stars which form a quadrangle in the night sky, the brightest of which is a blue-white giant star of 2.59 magnitude called Gienah.
-The name Corvus means “crow” or “raven” in Latin, and it is associated with the nearby constellation of Crater (Cup), and Hydra (Water Snake).
+Corvus is the 70th largest of the 88 constellations, and consists of 4 main stars which form a quadrangle in the night sky, the brightest of which is a blue-white giant of 2.59 magnitude called Gienah.
+The name Corvus means “crow” or “raven” in Latin, and it is associated with the nearby constellations of Crater (Cup), and Hydra (Water Snake).

 The constellation is taken to represent the god Apollo’s once-sacred crow.
 While most mythological figures were placed in the sky as a sign of honour and respect, Corvus was placed in the sky as punishment for failing to fetch water for Apollo in a timely fashion.
 Instead, the crow dallied by a fig tree several days eating its fruit, and subsequently lied to Apollo by blaming the serpent Hydra for blocking the spring.
-Unconvinced by his lies, Apollo then flung Corvus, the cup, and the water snake he brought in his claws into the heavens, while Corvus was also punished with eternal thirst, which it why crows have a rasping caw, unlike other birds which sing.
+Unconvinced by his lies, Apollo then flung the crow, the cup, and the water snake he brought in his claws into the heavens, while Corvus was also punished with eternal thirst, which it why crows have a rasping caw, unlike other birds which sing.

 Although Corvus has no bright stars, its four brightest stars form a distinctive asterism known as THE SAIL (SPICA’S SPANKER), which is made up of Delta, Gamma, Epsilon, and Beta Corvi.
 The two stars Gamma and Delta Corvi serve as pointers to the star Spica, the most luminous star in Virgo, and the 15th most luminous star in the entire sky.

-Even though the constellation has no Messier objects, it is home to the Antennae Galaxies, one of the most spectacular and famous galactic mergers known, as well as one of the most beautiful planetary nebulae .
+Even though the constellation has no Messier objects, it is home to the Antennae Galaxies, which is one of the most spectacular and famous galactic mergers yet discovered, as well as NGC 4361, a beautiful planetary nebulae .

-– NGC 4361 is arguably one of the most spectacular planetary nebulae known and among the largest.
-This particular example spans an area of about 1.3 degrees, and unlike most planetary nebulae that have two lobes of ejected matter, this one has four distinct lobes, giving the nebula the appearance of a small irregular galaxy.
-Note the 13th magnitude remains of the progenitor star in the centre of the bubble of gas and dust.
+– NGC 4361 is arguably one of the most spectacular planetary nebulae discovered, as well as one of the largest.
+NGC 4361 spans an area of about 1.3 degrees, and unlike most planetary nebulae that have two lobes of ejected matter, this one has four distinct lobes, giving the nebula the appearance of a small irregular galaxy.
+It also has the 13th magnitude remains of a progenitor star in the centre of its bubble of gas and dust.